YZF-R7 vs YZF-R6 Acceleration and Top Speed

 If both motorcycles could put all their thrust to the ground without flipping the R7 would be a fair bit faster to 40 mph than its one-tenth of a second advantage would suggest.

-With the above in mind the 0-60 mph time for both motorcycles are very similar.
+With the above in mind the 0-60 mph times for both motorcycles is very similar.
 The R7 manages 0-60 mph in only 3.27 seconds with the R6 taking the win at only 3.19 seconds from 0-60 mph.

 The R6 is quicker to 60 mph despite having less thrust in first gear as the R6 produces a greater average thrust over a wider speed range.